araobp/ultrasonic-communication/README.md

     [5/A][A][A][A][A][A/B][B][B]..

 ```
-If the FFT peak is same in three times in a row (30msec), the receiver recognize it as a meaningful hex data.
+If the FFT peak is same and its magnitude is larger than a specific value in three times in a row (30msec), the receiver recognize it as a meaningful hex data.

 ## Data frame